What to Do in WA in November

 Pier Peer

 What's under the pier?
 Marine biologists from Puget Sound Estuarium help decipher the sea life in a monthly nighttime event at Zittel's Marina.
-Organisms can include sea slugs, anemones, and sea stars, kind of like tide pooling but while staying dry.
-Register in advance and wear something warm.
+Sea slugs, anemones, and sea stars come out to play in this wintertime tide-pooling adventure.